Skip to main content

 A Bridge Too Far, Hollywood in Deventer

-This year marks the 50th anniversary of the film production of the classic ‘A Bridge Too Far’ coming to Deventer.
+This year marks the 50th anniversary of the film production of the classic ‘A Bridge Too Far’ setting up shop in Deventer.
 In 1976, the city was completely captivated by the bridge.
-The large-scale film adaptation of Operation Market Garden attracted no fewer than fourteen international film stars, including Sean Connery and Anthony Hopkins, to the city.
+The large-scale film adaptation of Operation Market Garden attracted no fewer than fourteen international film stars to the city, including Sean Connery and Anthony Hopkins, to the city.

 Filmopnamen voor A Bridge Too Far in Deventer.
 Soldaten trekken over de brug op 18 mei 1976 (Foto door Rob Mieremet Anefo en Nationaal Archief)